 - Do I need to speak German to attend this programme?
 Hide

 All courses are taught exclusively in English.
 In addition to your knowledge of English (level C1), you must also prove your knowledge of German for daily life (level A1).
-If you have no knowledge of German at the time of your application, you have the option of turning this in by the end of the 2nd semester.
+If you have no knowledge of German at the time of your application, you are required to provide proof (German level A1) by the end of the 2nd semester.
+Moreover, knowledge of German can be a real asset, especially if you would like to complete your compulsory internship in Germany (rather than abroad).
 German courses are offered at the University of Bayreuth’s Language Centre.
 More language courses in Bayreuth can be found through the IIK or the Volkshochschule.

 - What type of bachelor degree is required for application?Hide

 Applicants should hold a Bachelor of Science degree in Biology or Biochemistry, or a comparable degree in the field of Life Sciences.
 Applicants should possess knowledge in mathematics and data analysis, experimental physics, chemistry, human biology, animal and plant physiology, genetics, cell biology, microbiology, ecology, biochemistry, and bioinformatics.

 List of possible Bachelor study programmes (depending on their profile):